simeonreusch/Ampel-alerts/README.md

 <br><br>

 This add-on enables the processing of `alerts` by AMPEL.
-The central class of this repository, `ampel.alert.AlertProcessor`, is capable of `loading`, `filtering`, `ingesting` these alerts.
+The central class of this repository, `ampel.alert.AlertConsumer`, is capable of `loading`, `filtering`, `ingesting` these alerts.

 - The loading part involves system (or instrument) specific classes.